-A small town with a big heart, Parker is a place rooted in history and heritage.
+Rocky Vista University Colorado location is located in a small town called Parker, which is a place rooted in history and heritage.
 The spirit of the west that lives here is matched in character only by our embrace of forward-thinking innovation.
 This rare balance offers experiences that are unique even for Colorado, making Parker the ideal one-day getaway.

 Douglas County is a mix of rural and suburban areas, village centers and open spaces.
-With a population of over 41,000 in the city of Parker and approximately 70,000 in the surrounding areas, Parker boasts an extensive biking/jogging trail system, recreational facilities, dining and entertainment, and a wide variety of arts and community events held throughout the year.
+Parker boasts an extensive biking/jogging trail system, recreational facilities, dining and entertainment, and a wide variety of arts and community events held throughout the year.
 Douglas County has excellent schools and offers open enrollment, charter schools and other special programs.